menegax/SENG302-Organ-Donation-Management-System/doc/manual_tests/gui_names_and_gender_revisited_test.md

 1. The Search Patients screen is shown
 2. The header titled "Birth Gender" is selected
 3. The list is sorted alphabetically by birth gender
+4  The header titled "Birth Gender" is selected
+5. The list is sorted alphabetically in the opposite order

 ### The Patient List shows only searched female birth gender